-A person with a hearing loss will often be less able to understand speech, especially in noisy conditions.
-This is especially true for people who have a Sensorineural loss – which is by far the most common type of hearing loss.
-As such, Speech-in-Noise tests can provide valuable information about a person’s hearing ability, and can be used to detect the presence of a Sensorineural hearing loss.
+A person with a hearing loss will often be less able to understand speech, particularly in noisy conditions.
+This is especially true for people who have a Sensorineural loss – which is the most common type of hearing loss.
+Speech-in-Noise tests can provide useful information about a person’s hearing ability, and can help to detect the presence of a Sensorineural hearing loss.

-You may benefit from taking a Speech-in-Noise test if you generally experience difficulties when trying to understand what people are saying in noisy situation.
-It may be particularly helpful if any of the following applies to you:
+It could be worth taking a Speech-in-Noise test if you experience particular difficulties when trying to understand what people are saying in noisy situation.
+It could also be helpful if any of the following applies to you: